ie3-institute/simosaik/docs/readthedocs/attributes.md

 ## Energy management attributes

 These attributes can be only be used for energy management models.
-Some of the attributes use dictionaries.
+Some of the attributes use dictionaries as values.
 The structure of these can be found [here](#energy-management-flex-dictionaries).

 ```{list-table}
 :widths: auto